North Weald Bassett: District Council

 North Weald has voted for Conservatives at every district council election since 1968 except twice - 1973 and 2024.
 Until 1979, the parish was split into two district council seats - North Weald, and Thornwood and Hastingwood.
 Each had just one representative.

 In 1979, this changed, and the entire parish and its villages were incorporated into a single two-member seat.
 In 2002, the boundaries were changed splitting the Parish up again into three seats.
 North Weald village would remain as a two-member seat and cover the entire village and Tyler's Green.
 Thornwood was incorporated into a new two-member Epping Lindsey and Thornwood Common seats, whilst Hastingwood, Foster Street, and Harlow Common were adopted into a new Hastingwood, Matching & Sheering Village single-member seat.

 In 2024, boundary changes saw the seat reformed under the original parish boundaries with Hastingwood, Thornwood, and North Weald (and the other smaller villages) brought under a single seat, but with three members.
 The 2024 district council election was notable in that it produced the first Independent councillor for the village since Harry Waterman in 1973 who won the most votes by a considerable margin.
 This election also saw the Conservatives' worst performance since the 1960s.
-As a result, of the three candidates elected, the one who secured the least votes will face re-election in two years time, followed by the next lowest candidate in three years time, whilst the highest scoring candidate would have a full four-year term.
+As a result, of the three candidates elected, the one who secured the fewest votes will face re-election in two years time, followed by the next lowest candidate in three years time, whilst the highest scoring candidate would have a full four-year term.

 The seat is currently represented (in order of votes secured at the last election) by Cllr Tom Bromwich (Independent), Cllr Nigel Bedford (Conservative), and Cllr Leslie Burrows (Conservative).